SondreUM/UiTHack25/web/cyber_pirate/README.md

-# Admin Access
+# Cyber Pirate
 > Web - 337pts/33 solves

-You have to inflitraite the admin area of this website to get the flag.
-But how do you access it?
+Only the bravest cyber pirates will find a way to steal the highly secured treasure, but whats the key to opening it?

 [Writeup](writeup/README.md)